Facelift / Face Lift Surgeon in NJ

 - Deep plane facelift: This technique evolved to address a challenging problem.
 In the Skoog technique (mentioned above), two areas of the face responded with sub-optimal improvement –malar (cheek) fat pads and nasolabial folds.
 In a young face, the cheek’s fat pad resides closer to the top of the cheek.
 With age, it tends to loosen and move downward in an unnatural position.
 With age, the same kind of sagging effect tends to affect the nasolabial folds, which are the grooves between the cheeks and the mouth.
 The deep-plane facelift offers an opportunity to correct both problems.

-My Approach: I use an individualized approach for each patient.
+I use an individualized approach for each patient.
 Some patients have excess skin as the main problem and a skin only facelift can suffice.
 Some patients might have a fuller face and jowls.
 In those cases I use the SMAS technique.
 I have moved away from the deep plane facelift as the results are only marginally better but the risk of injury to the facial nerve branches is higher.